AetherPS/libFusionDriver/README.md

 # 🌀 libFusionDriver
-libFusionDriver is the essential userland component designed to interface with a powerful custom kernel driver.
-It provides a robust and flexible API, unlocking capabilities for advanced research and homebrew development projects.
+libFusionDriver is the userland component designed to interface with the Fusion kernel driver.
+It provides a light weight API, unlocking capabilities for research and homebrew development projects.

 ## ✨ Key Features and Capabilities
 * Exposes low-level functions useful for studying system internals and **Kernel memory**.